-With Agile driving the current software development process, dev teams have to code and deploy solutions faster than ever to meet market demands.
-As such, they have little or no time to perform structural quality analysis or identify critical programming errors, until the testing phase.
-Increasing release velocity and ensuring the delivery of high-quality software to clients require dev teams to do more with less, avoid waste and shift testing to the left.
+With agile driving the current software development process, dev teams have to code and deploy solutions faster than ever to meet market demands.
+As such, until the testing phase,they have little or no time to perform structural quality analysis or identify critical programming errors.
+Increasing release velocity and ensuring the delivery of high-quality software to clients require dev teams to do more with less, avoid waste, and shift testing to the left.

 The adoption of agile also means that teams have to release applications in frequent incremental iterations.
-This results in builds that require continuous testing…a situation that puts tremendous pressure on QA teams.
-To do their job properly, they would have to change on all fronts…starting from the tools and processes they use to their skillsets and organizational structure
+This results in builds that require continuous testing, which puts tremendous pressure on QA teams.
+To do their job properly, they would have to change on all fronts, starting with the tools and processes they use and then moving on to their skillsets and organizational structure.

 QA: A Bottleneck in Agile Development

 In the mid-1900s, it took approximately three years for dev teams to develop and deliver applications that could satisfactorily take care of clients’ business needs.
 This was referred to as the application development crisis.
-The advent of DevOps (continuous integration, delivery, testing and so on) and Agile reduced time to market by breaking down entire application releases into minimum viable features, enabling dev teams to deliver smaller bits of business value quicker while reducing the risk of shipping something that will not get used because requirements change.
+The advent of DevOps (continuous integration, delivery, testing, and so on) and agile reduced time to market by breaking down entire application releases into minimum viable features, enabling dev teams to deliver smaller bits of business value more quickly while reducing the risk of shipping something that will not get used because requirements change.

-Dev teams collect user information, usage data, and feedback, and use it iteratively during production to improve application over time.
-However, this means that developers, release engineers, and testers do most of their work post-production… a situation that most testers find uncomfortable.
+Dev teams collect user information, usage data, and feedback, and use these iteratively during production to improve the application over time.
+However, this means that developers, release engineers, and testers do most of their work post-production — a situation that most testers are uncomfortable with.

 Software Moving Back to the Front End

 Also, the more teams shift left, the earlier they find bugs.
-As such, they are forced to write and run lots of integration tests for each software component…a task that is virtually impossible to do manually.
-This has made QA to become more of a bottleneck in agile development.
+As such, they are forced to write and run lots of integration tests for each software component — a task that is virtually impossible to do manually.
+This has caused QA to become more of a bottleneck in agile development.

-Increase in the Number & Diversity of Mobile Devices and Apps
+Increase in the Number and Diversity of Mobile Devices and Apps

-Also, each of these OS’s came with their own SDKs (source development tools)…used to develop native applications.
-With such a diverse number of devices and different OS versions to support and SDK peculiarities to keep track of, as well as the continuously evolving nature of the smartphone and mobile apps market, testing has become more complex and difficult on the mobile front.
+Also, each of these OS’s came with their own SDKs (source development tools), which are used to develop native applications.
+With such a diverse number of devices and different OS versions to support, SDK peculiarities to keep track of, and the continuously evolving nature of the smartphone and mobile apps market, testing has become more complex and difficult on the mobile front.

 How to Use AI and ML to Overcome Software Quality Challenges

-When starting up a new software project, dev teams should understand that quality isn’t the sole responsibility of QA engineers or the QA team.
+When starting up a new software project, dev teams should understand that quality isn’t solely the responsibility of QA engineers or the QA team.
 It’s everyone’s responsibility.
-With this mindset governing how teams go about sprint planning and the rest of the software development process, organizations are better able to achieve successful high-quality product release.
+With this mindset governing how teams go about sprint planning and the rest of the software development process, organizations are better able to achieve successful, high-quality product releases.